pantheon-systems/documentation/source/content/debug-cache.md

  <dt>age</dt>
   <dd>How long the content has been stored in cache.
 If 0, the response was produced by WordPress or Drupal and not served from cache. </dd>
  <dt>set-cookie</dt>
   <dd>Used to send cookies from the application to the user agent.
-The platform will not cache a response that contains the Set-Cookie: header.</dd>
+The platform will not cache a response that contains the `set-cookie` header.</dd>
 </dl>

 ## Debug Caching Issues